liuxinxinbit/Unmanned-Surface-Vehicle-simulation-system/README.md

 # Unmanned Surface Vehicle simulation system
- Unmanned Surface Vehicle simulation system for the development of driverless system on USV This simulator uses Unreal 4 to build a test environment for Unmanned Surface Vehicles (USV).
+ Unmanned Surface Vehicle simulation system for the development of driverless system on USV.
+ This simulator uses Unreal 4 to build a test environment for Unmanned Surface Vehicles (USV).

 ## <div align="center">Buoyancy system</div>